abhishekarya1/Hash-Define-myNotes/content/linux/user.md

 $ chmod g=rx myfile 		sets rx in group permission and removes write permission

--R 		recursive; to recursively change permissions (for all files and dir inside a dir)
+-R 		to recursively change permissions (for all files and dir inside a dir)
 ```

 **Octal Codes**: